-Much of the best-known research on learning from other firms comes from developed countries (e.g. Irwin and Klenow (1994)) or agriculture in developing countries (e.g. Conley and Udry (2010), BenYishay and Mobarak (2019), Beaman et al. (2021), Carter et al. (2021)), but there is growing evidence that non-agricultural firms in developing countries learn from other firms, through peers, workers, joint ventures, buyers and/or suppliers.
+Much of the best-known research on learning from other firms comes from developed countries (e.g., Irwin and Klenow 1994) or agriculture in developing countries (e.g., Conley and Udry 2010; BenYishay and Mobarak 2019; Beaman et al. 2021; Carter, Laajaj, and Yang 2021), but there is growing evidence that nonagricultural firms in developing countries learn from other firms, through peers, workers, joint ventures, buyers, and/or suppliers.

-Learning from peers, widely believed to be important, is challenging to document empirically, because of well-known econometric problems in estimating social effects (Manski, 1993).
-But recent studies have been able to manipulate experimentally the peer groups of entrepreneurs, to gain leverage for identification.
-In an influential contribution, Cai and Szeidl (2018) randomly assigned managers from 2,820 Chinese firms into groups that met monthly for one year.
-The meetings had a large effect on firm revenues (8.1%) and also had positive effects on profits and a management practice index similar to the World Management Survey score.
-To explore the learning channel directly, the authors randomly allocated information about a government grant and a high-return savings opportunity for managers, and found that not-directly-informed managers in groups where others had not received the information.
+Learning from peers, widely believed to be important, is challenging to document empirically because of well-known econometric problems in estimating social effects (Manski 1993).
+But recent studies have been able to manipulate experimentally the peer groups of entrepreneurs to gain leverage for identification.
+In an influential contribution.
+Cai and Szeidl (2018) randomly assigned managers from 2,820 Chinese firms into groups that met monthly for one year.
+The meetings had a large effect on firm revenues (8.1 percent) and also had positive effects on profits and a management practice index similar to the World Management Survey score.
+To explore the learning channel directly, the authors randomly allocated information about a government grant and a high-return savings opportunity for managers and found that not-directly-informed managers in groups where others had received the information were more likely to apply for both programs than not-directly-informed managers in groups where others had not received the information.
 In addition, they find that information about the government grant, which was plausibly perceived as more rival than the savings opportunity, was less likely to spill over when more firms in the group were direct competitors.
 No such difference is evident for the manager savings opportunity, which was less rival.
 Together, the results provide compelling evidence of learning spillovers between firms.